bjoernager/oct/README.md

 Oct is a Rust crate for cheaply serialising (encoding) and deserialising (decoding) data structures to and from binary streams

 What separates this crate from others such as [Bincode](https://crates.io/crates/bincode/) or [Postcard](https://crates.io/crates/postcard/) is that this crate is extensively optimised for directly translating into binary encodings (whilst the mentioned crates specifically use Serde as a middle layer).

 The original goal of this project was specifically to guarantee size constraints for encodings on a per-type basis at compile-time.
 Therefore, this crate may be more suited for networking or other cases where many allocations are unwanted.

 Keep in mind that this project is still work-in-progress.
-Until the interfaces are stabilised, different facilities may be replaced, removed, or altered in a breaking way.

 This crate is compatible with `no_std`.